mhe747/dawnboard/README.md

 ------

 ## PCF8574_TS Expander / I2C

 	in Target :
+	We assume the PCF8574_TS Expander i2c address is 0x20.

 	check PCF8574_TS4 P0 = 1, all other ports = 0 :
 	$ i2cset -y 4 0x20 1